Atlanta Restaurants

 Talat Market

-Tucked into a barebones diner in Candler Park, Talat Market is not-so-quietly serving up some of the best Thai south of the Mason Dixon line.
+Tucked into a quiet street of the Summerhill neighborhood, Talat Market is not-so-quietly serving up some of the best Thai in the South.
 (A James Beard nomination doesn’t hurt, either.)
 Every Friday afternoon, Chef Parnass Lim Savang snaps an Instagram of the menu, and people line-up around the block to add their name to a list posted on the door just as the restaurant opens at 6.
 Regulars will grab a six-pack or bottle of wine next door at Candler Market and hang out on the sidewalk.
 Inside, chef serves up his take on "Georgian Thai"—recreating traditional dishes from his childhood using ingredients from local farms like Woodland Gardens or Review Farms.
 Dishes change regularly, but often include crispy seafood pancakes, a five spice tofu stew, or red curry beef.
 Everything is meant to be shared.
 For dessert, don’t pass up the vanilla ice cream sandwich made with sweet sticky rice, which is as crazy good as it sounds.

 Storico Fresco Alimentari